LDAWG-a11y/a11yWebApp/src/guides/the-importance-of-focus-indicators.md

 The second thing I'd try is compromise, we have the `:focus-visible` pseudo class now, which on most elements will only ever be seen by somebody using a keyboard.
 I believe the hatred for the `:focus` selector stemmed from the fact it momentarily displayed on a mouse click or a tap, so ultimately `:focus-visible` was created to provide that compromise and is supported in all evergreen browsers.
 [It would need a fallback for older browsers](https://www.tpgi.com/focus-visible-and-backwards-compatibility/), but maybe your team don't care so much for older browsers, so you can just do that?

 If none of that works, hopefully some other team poaches you, where your considerations are welcomed.

+## Let's create some focus indicators

+First, let's have a stab at a global indicator, I'd not necessarily recommend this as a permanent solution, but if you're testing a site and it's immediately clear all focus indicators have been removed and say it's a CMS where you can add some custom CSS, this can certainly improve things pretty quickly, maybe just as a temporary sticking plaster or maybe it will work as a permanent solution, but you'd need to test that yourself.

+### Our experiment helps us here

+In our experiment, we discovered that the 2 ring indicators typically fared better than the single ring indicators and this would have a greater chance of being true on sites that had sections that had different backgrounds.

+We also discovered that by having a very high contrast between the 2 rings, the likelihood of it falling down was significantly reduced, I'm inclined to think in most instances it would pass and you'd have to try to break it to actually break it, but our little experiment was quite basic, so I'm sure a thorough battle test would find some other situations where it isn't effective.